-- develop their own tiered service taxonomy, e.g. categorising the services and subsets of these services in hierarchical levels12: - perform a criticality assessment of the dependency of CFs on services (including the ones provided by third parties); - assess the dependency of CBLs (the continuity of which is deemed necessary for the effective implementation of the resolution strategy and any consequent restructuring) on services according to the same criteria. - 8.
-The service taxonomy provides the basis for a comprehensive functional representation of the bank's operational structure, i.e. how the bank is structured to provide the necessary services to operate its CBLs and perform CFs.
+- assess the dependency of CBLs (the continuity of which is deemed necessary for the effective implementation of the resolution strategy and any consequent restructuring) on services according to the same criteria. - 8.
+The service taxonomy provides the basis for a comprehensive functional representation of the bank's operational structure, i.e., how the bank is structured to provide the necessary services to operate its CBLs and perform CFs.
 In turn, it provides a baseline for the mapping of interconnectedness for operational continuity.
 The service taxonomy is expected to be adequately granular, to enable the identification of relevant services in a targeted way.
-This means that it should balance simplicity (i.e. avoid undue stratification of the services) with the need to provide ex-ante certainty and transparency about the services that are actually and genuinely necessary for the continuity of the bank's CFs and CBLs. - 9.
+This means that it should balance simplicity (i.e., avoid undue stratification of the services) with the need to provide ex-ante certainty and transparency about the services that are actually and genuinely necessary for the continuity of the bank's CFs and CBLs. - 9.
 As a reference point regarding the service taxonomy, banks can use the list of services set out in the current reporting template on services ('CIR template Z 08.00', as per Annex II of the current legal framework governing reporting for resolution purposes), which reflects the list of categories outlined in EBA Guidelines 2015/06 and in the FSB Guidance on 'Identification of Critical Functions and Critical Shared Services'.
 However, the service taxonomy is expected to be more granular to ensure that relevant services can be identified in a more precise and targeted way. - 10.
-The criticality assessment of dependencies of CFs on services is expected to be carried out according to the following cumulative criteria13: - i) material impact on the CF if the service is interrupted: a service dependency is considered as critical if its disruption or failure can present a serious impediment to or completely prevent the performance of a CF; - ii) substitutability of the service: if the service can be substituted with one of comparable scope, cost and quality within a reasonable time frame, it is not considered as critical.
+The criticality assessment of dependencies of CFs on services is expected to be carried out according to the following cumulative criteria: - (i) material impact on the CF if the service is interrupted: a service dependency is considered as critical if its disruption or failure can present a serious impediment to or completely prevent the performance of a CF; - (ii) substitutability of the service: if the service can be substituted with one of comparable scope, cost and quality within a reasonable time frame, it is not considered as critical.